peddle logo

 2. Sign the Bill of Sale

-You should sign the Bill of Sale even if it is not required by the state DMV.
+You should sign the Bill of Sale even if the state DMV does not require it.
 This document will serve as a legal document protecting you from liability for any accidents or other problems that occur after the sale.

 3. Transfer Title